1.0 Policy Purpose

 The purpose of this policy is to define how Non-Exempt Staff at Brown University will be paid.

 2.0 To Whom the Policy Applies

 This policy applies to all Non-Exempt Staff at Brown University working in Rhode Island.
-Non-Exempt Staff working in New York and California should contact University Human Resources (UHR) for specific information regarding pay for Non-Exempt Staff in other states.
+Non-Exempt Staff working in additional states in which the University is registered outside of Rhode Island should contact University Human Resources (UHR) for specific information regarding pay for Non-Exempt Staff in other states.
 Non-Exempt Staff who are covered by collective bargaining agreements (CBAs) should refer to the appropriate agreement.

 3.0 Policy Statement

 Non-Exempt Staff receive overtime pay for all Hours Worked in excess of 40 hours in a standard Workweek.
 Except where the employee has a fluctuating Workweek and receives a salary (in which case overtime pay may be paid at a rate of one-half times the employee's regular hourly rate of pay) overtime pay is calculated at a rate of one and one-half times the Non-Exempt Staff’s hourly pay.

 Non-Exempt Staff are required to obtain advance approval to work overtime.
 Alternative, flexible work schedules may be used during a Workweek, with supervisory approval, to avoid incurring overtime.
 However, if an employee works unapproved overtime during a Workweek, those hours must be paid.

 3.2 Pay for All Hours Worked for Non-Exempt Staff

 Non-Exempt Staff must be paid for all Hours Worked within the corresponding pay period.
 Hours may not be banked or payment for wages delayed for Non-Exempt Staff.